-You might be wondering how on earth you can manage time to take care of yourself when you barely get time for a shower.
-But a little time for yourself, even if it’s for just 10 minutes, will allow you to gain perspective and recharge your batteries.
+You might wonder how you can manage time to care for yourself when you barely get time for a shower.
+But a little time for yourself, even for just 10 minutes, will allow you to gain perspective and recharge your batteries.

-Self-care is not a luxury even though it feels like it at the moment.
+Self-care is not a luxury, even though it feels like it now.
 So, making time for yourself is non-negotiable.